35-Year-Old Pitcher – Atlanta Braves

 Aaron Harang Contract Information:

-Signed a minor league deal with the Indians in February of 2014.
+Signed with the Braves in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Aaron Harang – simply subscribe now.